MITLibraries/carbon/README.md

 ## Connecting to the Data Warehouse

 The password for the Data Warehouse is updated each year.
-To verify that the updated password works, the app must be run as an ECS task in the `stage` environment because Cloudconnector is not enabled in `dev1`.
-The app can run a database connection test when called with the flag, `--database_connection_test`.
+To verify that the updated password works, the app must be run as an ECS task in `stage` because Cloudconnector is not enabled in `dev1`.
+The app can run a database connection test when called with the flag, `--run_connection_tests`.

 1. Export stage credentials and set `ECR_NAME_STAGE` and `ECR_URL_STAGE` env variables.
 2. Run `make install`.
-3. Run `make database-connection-test-stage`.
+3. Run `make run-connection-tests-stage`.
 4. View the logs from the ECS task run on CloudWatch.
    * On CloudWatch, select the `carbon-ecs-stage` log group.
    * Select the most recent log stream.